• Skip to main content

 The typical culprit for a fallen cake is the use of extra sugar or leavening.
 Be sure to check the expiration dates of your baking powder and baking soda before adding it to your cake mix.

-How long do you let a bundt cake sit before you flip it?
+How long should a bundt cake sit before removing it from the pan?

 10 - 20 minutes is a perfect cooling time for a bundt cake.
 Flip too soon and you risk tearing the cake.
 Also, allowing it to cool too long can create more moisture and make your cake stick to the sides.